Lizhecheng02/Kaggle-CIBMTR/README.md

 df["KPS_Multi_Comorbidity"] = df["karnofsky_score"] * df["comorbidity_score"]
 ```

-Inspired by Chris's idea of joint features, due to resource constraints, we only searched for the combined features of all categorical features, one of which was useful:
+Inspired by Chris's idea of joint features, we only searched for combined features of all categorical features due to resource constraints, and one of them proved to be useful.

 ```bash
 df["tbi_status+gvhd_proph"] = df["tbi_status"].astype(str) + '_' + df["gvhd_proph"].astype(str)
 ```

-In addition, we also use KMeans to generate clustering features:
+In addition, we use KMeans to generate clustering features.

 ```bash
 def create_kmeans_features(train, test, n_clusters=8, cat_cols=None, num_cols=None, seed=42):